oracle-livelabs/apex/online-book-store-app/8-build-a-ai-assistant-chat-widget/8-build-a-ai-assistant-chat-widget.md

     ![Profile Menu](images/add-api-key.png " ")

-7. The key is added, and the Configuration File Preview is displayed.
+7. The key is added, and the Configuration file preview is displayed.
 Copy and save the configuration file snippet from the text box into a notepad.
 You will use this information for creating Oracle APEX Web Credentials.

     ![Profile Menu](images/configuration-preview.png " ")